 The Walnut Ranch Subdivision was constructed in two phases in the early 1970’s.
 It consists of 73 single family home lots, and is located adjacent and west of Wescott Road near the south edge of town, (see attached location map).
 Currently the subdivision has full street and water infrastructure improvements, but the residents do not have public sewer.
-The existing septic systems are failing and the project proposes to install public sewer main lines, services lines to each home, connect each home to the public sewer, and abandon the existing septic tanks.
+This project proposes to abandon the existing water system in place and install new public water main lines, and services lines to each home, including meters, and reconnect each home to the at the existing service directly after the water meter.
 The City previously received funding through an SRF grant to perform the planning, and engineering design of the project.
 The City has just received the construction funding approval to move forward with construction and anticipates sending the project out for bid very soon.

 Purpose of Request

-The City desires to contract with an experienced firm to conduct construction administration and inspection services of the project installation and record drawings to ensure that the project moves smoothly, with limited change orders and coordination with the residents on the abandonment of their septic systems and connection to the public sewer.
+The City desires to contract with an experienced firm to conduct construction administration and inspection services of the project installation and record drawings to ensure that the project moves smoothly, with limited change orders and coordination with the residents on the installation of the improvements.

 NATURE OF SERVICES REQUIRED